cjsewall9/my-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-Dr. Sewall is a Postdoctoral Fellow in the Department of Psychiatry at the University of Pittsburgh School of Medicine and a Licensed Clinical Social Worker.
+Dr. Sewall is a Clinical Data Scientist in the Department of Psychiatry at the University of Pittsburgh School of Medicine and a Licensed Clinical Social Worker.
 His research has two interrelated foci: (1) understanding the relationship between digital media use and well-being among youth, and (2) leveraging advancements in ubiquitous computing and computational modeling to develop suicide prevention tools.
 Dr. Sewall’s current NIMH-funded work applies machine learning to passive sensing data collected from smartphones and wearables to predict suicidality among high-risk youth.
 Dr. Sewall’s research has been published in top-tier academic journals such as _Nature Human Behavior_, _Journal of Child Psychology and Psychiatry_, _Journal of Affective Disorders_, and _Clinical Psychological Science_, and featured in popular media outlets such as _Fast Company_, _Psychology Today_, and _Medical News Today_.

 {{% staticref "uploads/resume.pdf" "newtab" %}}Download my resume{{% /staticref %}}